A Latent Space Model for Cognitive Social Structures Data: A latent space model for CSSs data

-We are interested in extending this model into a multi-network setting that accommodates the particular features associated with CSS data.
-As in \cite{hoff-2005,hoff-2009}, we still assume that observations are conditionally independent, $y_{i,i',j} \mid \theta_{i,i',j} \sim \Ber \left( \theta_{i,i',j} \right)$, and construct a hierarchical prior for the array of interaction probabilities $[ \theta_{i,i',j} ]$.
+We are interested in extending this model to accommodates the particular features associated with CSS data.
+As in \cite{hoff-2005,hoff-2009}, we still assume that observations are conditionally independent, $y_{i,i',j} \mid \theta_{i,i',j} \sim \Ber \left( \theta_{i,i',j} \right)$, and construct a hierarchical prior for the array of probabilities $[ \theta_{i,i',j} ]$.
 To do so, we let

-where the additional index $j$ makes explicit the reference to perceiver $j$.
-If mutually independent priors were assigned for each perceiver $j$, then this formulation would be equivalent to fitting the one-network model we described above independently for each informant.
+where the additional index $j$ makes explicit the reference to reporter $j$.
+If mutually independent priors were assigned to each reporter $j$, then this formulation would be equivalent to fitting the one-network model we described above independently for each reporter.
 Instead, we consider a hierarchical prior for the latent space positions that distinguishes between two cases.
 For values of $j \ne i$ (i.e., for the latent positions of actor $i$ as perceived by all actors except him/herself) we assign conditionally independent Gaussian priors

 where $\I_K$ denotes the $K \times K$ identity matrix.
 The means $\etav_{i}$ and $\zev_{i}$ can be interpreted as the consensus positions in the sender and receiver spaces for each actor in the network.
 By placing priors on these consensus means we can capture similarities among the observed networks and borrow information across them.
 On the other hand, for $j = i$ we model the latent positions using two-component mixtures of the form